 Islam will end the capitalist economy and establish an Islamic one.
 As a system Islam ensures the distribution of wealth and one of its mechanisms is the public ownership of electricity resources as well as coal, oil and gas.
 As such these resources are neither owned by the state nor individuals.
 Instead, the state administers this resource to ensure that its benefit is used for all the citizens, regardless of race, color, school of thought and religion.
-The Khilafah will abolish taxes upon power and fuel which have further greatly inflated their prices.
-It will charge only to cover their production and distribution costs, if needed, and any profit from sales of excess resources to non-hostile non-Muslim states will be put to use for taking care of the public's needs.
-Islam's electricity policy will contribute to a massive industrialization of Pakistan, supervised by the Khilafah.
+The Khilafah will abolish taxes upon power and fuel which have further greatly inflated their prices, while it is not permissible to charge people the prices of these resources more than the cost price and any profit from sales of excess resources to non-hostile non-Muslim states will be put to use for taking care of the public's needs.
+Islam's electricity policy will contribute to massive industrialization of Pakistan, а supervised by the Khilafah.

-In its "Introduction to the Constitution," Hizb ut Tahrir has adopted in Article 137, There are three categories of Public Ownership: a.
+In its Introduction to the Constitution, Hizb ut Tahrir has adopted in Article 137, "There are three categories of Public Ownership: a.
 Public utilities, such as the open spaces in the towns. b.
 Vast mineral resources, like oil fields. c.
 Things which, by their nature, preclude ownership by individuals, such as rivers."
 In Article 138, it has adopted, "Factories by their nature are private property.
 However, they follow the rule of the product that they are producing.
 If the product is private property then the factory is considered to be private property, such as textile factories.
 If the product is public property then the factory is considered public property, such as factories for iron ore production."
 In Article 139, it has adopted, "The State is not permitted to transfer private property into public property, since public property is confirmed by the nature and characteristic of wealth and not by the opinion of the State."
 And in Article 140, it has adopted, "Every individual from the Ummah has the right to utilise anything from public property, and it is not allowed for the State to permit someone to individually possess or utilise it."

-Note: Please refer to the following articles in Hizb ut Tahrir's "Introduction to the Constitution" for the complete evidences from Quran and Sunnah: 137, 138, 139 and 140
+Note: Please refer to the following articles in Hizb ut Tahrir's "Introduction to the Constitution" for the complete evidences from Quran and Sunnah: 137, 138, 139 and 140.